 97XD.
 Functions

-(1) In addition to his or her functions under section 97UD, a representative —
+(1) In addition to performing functions under section 97UD, a representative —

 (a) may act on behalf of the represented person in relation to the operation and enforcement of an EEA; and

 (b) in particular, may perform any function described in subsection (2) on behalf of the represented person.